Christovis/category-theory-for-programmers-companion/docs/part1.md

 Table 0-1: Some examples of omnipresent categories

-In all categories listed in [Talbe 1-1-1](table-1-1-1), the arrows correspond to *structure preserving maps* (which do not necessarily need to be functions, but can be assignments such as numbers to football players).
+In all categories listed in [Talbe 0-1](table-0-1), the arrows correspond to *structure preserving maps* (which do not necessarily need to be functions, but can be assignments such as numbers to football players).
 For the application of category theory to Haskell we work with the category $\mathbf{Hask}$ which is a subset of $\mathbf{Set}$ and contains all Haskell types.
 More on that in [Chapter 2](#2-types-and-functions).

+Let me just note here, that hitherto there is no proof I know of that shows that $\mathbf{Hask}$ is indeed a category, and a more in depth discussion of this was written out by Andrej Bauer (2017): http://math.andrej.com/2016/08/06/hask-is-not-a-category/

+________________________________________________________________________________
 # 1 Category: The Essence of Composition
-________________________________________________________________________________

 ## 1-1 Arrows as Functions & 1-2 Properties of Composition